Troubleshooting network connection failures (1008367)

 - Collect the VMware Support information.
-For more information, see the Running the Support Script section of the Workstation 7 User Manual.
+For more information, see Collecting diagnostic information for VMware Workstation (1346)

 - File a support request with VMware Support and quote this Knowledge Base article ID (1008367) in the problem description.
 For more information, see How to Submit a Support Request.